Faculty and Staff

 Jean Nachega, MD

-I am an Infectious Diseases Internist trained in Epidemiology, Health Economics, Tropical Public Health & Medicine.
-My research, teaching, and professional activities include planning, design, monitoring, and evaluation of clinical trials, cohort studies & programs for prevention and treatment of HIV/AIDS & Tuberculosis.
+Dr. Jean Nachega is an Infectious Diseases Internist trained in Epidemiology, Health Economics, Tropical Public Health & Medicine.
+His research, teaching, and professional activities include planning, design, monitoring, and evaluation of clinical trials, cohort studies & programs for prevention and treatment of HIV/AIDS & Tuberculosis.

 Jill Owczarzak, PhD

-I have also trained research staff, current and past postdoctoral fellows, graduate students, and other faculty in qualitative research methods and data analysis.
-I have worked with and mentored several postdoctoral fellows, junior faculty, and doctoral students to mentor and train them in the integration of qualitative methods into research projects on a broad range of topics related to HIV and its prevention.
-I also collaborate with faculty in the design and implementation of research projects that incorporate qualitative methods and perspectives.
+Jill Owczarzak is a medical anthropologist with expertise in qualitative research methods, exploring the influence of cultural, social, and political forces on health disparities, and the ways in which frontline service providers use evidence-based HIV prevention interventions.
+She has led numerous NIH-funded research projects including one to explore the effects of organizational characteristics and implementation fidelity on the effectiveness of the HIV prevention intervention SISTA and another which looked at HIV prevention intervention development and implementation among nongovernmental organizations that work with intravenous drug users in Ukraine.
+Additionally, she has trained research staff, current and past postdoctoral fellows, graduate students, and other faculty in qualitative research methods and data analysis.
+She has worked with and mentored several postdoctoral fellows, junior faculty, and doctoral students to mentor and train them in the integration of qualitative methods into research projects on a broad range of topics related to HIV and its prevention.
+She also collaborates with faculty in the design and implementation of research projects that incorporate qualitative methods and perspectives.

 Courtland Robinson, PhD